• Skip to main content

 Key Takeaways

-• Britannica/Merriam-Webster sued OpenAI for copying ~100K articles to train GPT.
+• Britannica and Merriam-Webster sued OpenAI for copying ~100K articles to train GPT.

-• Complaint alleges “near-verbatim” copies and adds trademark-infringement claims.
+• The complaint alleges “near-verbatim” copies and adds trademark-infringement claims.

-• Plaintiffs argue ChatGPT cannibalizes the reference traffic they need.
+• Plaintiffs argue ChatGPT cannibalizes the reference traffic they depend on.

 The complaint, filed in the Southern District of New York, says OpenAI made “near-verbatim” copies of Britannica’s encyclopedia entries, dictionary definitions and reference content to train its GPT large language models.
 It also accuses OpenAI of trademark infringement—specifically, generating AI “hallucinations” that falsely cite Britannica as a source, implying a permission that was never granted.